sous-chefs/mysql/README.md

 default minimal template used by the `mysql_service` resource.
 When omitted, it will select one shipped with the cookbook based on the MySQL version.

+The `allow_remote_root` parameter allows the user to specify whether remote connections from the mysql root user.
+When set to true, it is recommended that it be used in combination with the `root_network_acl` parameter.
+When omitted, it will default to false.

+The `remove_anonymous_users` parameter allows the user to remove anonymous users often installed by default with during the mysql db initialization.
+When omitted, it defaults to true.

+The `remove_test_database` parameter allows the user to specify whether or not the test database is removed.
+When omitted, it defaults to true.

+The `root_network_acl` parameter allows the user to specify a list of subnets to accept connections for the root user from.
+When omitted, it defaults to none.

+The `server_root_password` parameter allows the user to specify the root password for the mysql database.
+This can be set explicitly in a recipe, driven from a node attribute, or from data_bags.
+When omitted, it defaults to `ilikerandompasswords`.
+Please be sure to change it.

+The `server_debian_password` parameter allows the user to specify the debian-sys-maint users password, used in log rotations and service management on Debian and Debian derived platforms.

+The `server_repl_password` parameter allows the user to specify the password used by `'repl'@'%'`, used in clustering scenarios.
+When omitted, it does create the repl user or set a password.

 The mysql_service resource supports :create, :restart, and :reload actions.